claws-scot/claws-scot.github.io/meetings/meeting-220623-N.md

 &nbsp;
 <h5>N3.
 OPENDRIFT</h5>
 &#9989; Seed particles using a GeoJSON string: <a href="http://geojson.io/">geojson.io</a>.
-A polygon is drawn around a loch with as many edges as necessary:
+A polygon is drawn around a loch with as many edges as necessary.
+The current polygon could be improved to increase the ratio of active to stranded particles:
 <p align="center">
   <img src="/docs/meeting/geoJSON_2.png" style="height:300px">
 </p>

 &#9634; Calculate the Loch's area, _A'_, and volume, _V'_, using an approximate method:
   + _A'_: area GeoJSON polygon * nactive / (nactive + nstranded)
-  + _V'_: seed on the sea floor, get _z_ for all active particles and neighbour particles to create polygons whose base lies at sea level
+  + _V'_: seeding on the seafloor, get depth _z'_ for all active particles.
+Because of particles are equally spaced, _V'_ ~= _A'_ * _z'_mean, where _z'_mean is the mean depth.
       ```sh
         z='seafloor+0'
       ```